 Free Korean Dogs respects your privacy.
 The information provided is used only for flight booking/coordination purposes and is not shared outside our organization.

-5> Can I volunteer if I have a connecting flight before flying from Seoul to Toronto/Vancouver?
+5> Can I volunteer if I have a connecting flight before flying from Seoul to Seattle, Vancouver or Toronto?

 Yes!
-As long as the final segment of your flight is direct from Seoul to Toronto/Vancouver, you are able to participate as a flight volunteer.
+As long as the final segment of your flight is direct from Seoul to Seattle, Vancouver or Toronto, you are able to participate as a flight volunteer.
 (For example: If you are flying from Busan to Seoul to Toronto).
 We ask that you have a minimum layover time of 3 hours to ensure you don’t miss your connecting flight.

-6> Can I volunteer if I have a connection in between my flight from Seoul to Toronto/Vancouver?
+6> Can I volunteer if I have a connection in between my flight from Seoul to Seattle, Vancouver or Toronto?

 Unfortunately, no. Traveling is stressful, especially for dogs.
-For their safety and comfort, we only send our dogs on flights that travel directly from Seoul to Toronto (or Vancouver).
+For their safety and comfort, we only send our dogs on flights that travel directly from Seoul to Seattle, Vancouver, or Toronto.

 7> How many dogs am I allowed to bring?